MartineBoulanger/my_portfolio/README.md

 The code is free to use.

-I will updat this portfolio from time to time.
+I will update this portfolio from time to time.

 Thanks!